Self-Inquiry or Atma Vichara: By Dr. Harsh K. Luthar

 Although the potency of Atma Vichara is not always obvious to everyone, this was the one method that Ramana Maharshi advocated often.
 Of course, Sri Ramana accepted the validity of the paths of Yoga and Tantra for spiritual growth but held that ultimately these must lead to Self-Inquiry into the origin of one’s own source and the complete surrender to the Lord who sits in our Heart as our own Self.

-The practice and potency of Atma Vichara is not easy to understand.
+The practice and potency of Atma Vichara as taught by Bhagavan Ramana is not easy to understand.
 But if one develops the spiritual maturity of the mind and recognizes that all arising of thoughts and perception depend on the arising of the “I” sense, that is the first step.
 When the method takes hold and the “I” becomes the primary fascination to itself, that is the second step.
 When we realize this “I AM” within us, this sense of existence and being, the sacredness of life in us, we start to see that the same life is everywhere and in everyone.

 So from the method of self-inquiry, the principle virtue and the life style of Ahimsa (philosophy of nonviolence) naturally emerges.
 It does not come about as something artificial and contrived but as a natural consequence of our seeing the sacredness of life in us and seeing the same life in others.
 It all flows from the same source.
 What is that Source?
 Some call it God.
 Any name could be given depending on language being used or one’s culture and religion.
 If God is Love, God certainly would not want people to fight over the label given to Him (Her).